clmul/cutevpn/README.md

 #### Debug HTTP Server
 - `httpserver`, String.
 The listen address and port of the HTTP server.
-Some debug information can be fetch from this HTTP server.
+Some debug information can be fetched from this HTTP server.

 #### Extra configs
 These config items are not related to the VPN.
 They are some extra functions for convenience
 - `started`, String.
 Bash script which will be executed after the vpn started.
 - `stopped`, String.
 Bash script which will be executed after the vpn stopped.
 - `socks5server`, String.
-The listen address and port of the SOCKS5 server.
+The listen address and port of a SOCKS5 server.

 ## Build